 Rev 1: Some wording changes based on comments.

+Rev 2: Updated based on Motion 131, #SP199.

 802.11be supports the following group addressed frames delivery mechanism in R1:

 An AP MLD should not cause a STA affiliated to a non-STR non-AP MLD to transmit an MPDU that overlaps with group addressed frames in a constrained link if another STA affiliated to the same non-STR non-AP MLD is expected to be receiving group addressed frames.